-· Use a vacuum cleaner, pressurized air, or a small, soft bristled brush to clean.
+· Use a vacuum cleaner or pressurized air to clean.

 CLEANING BURNER PILOT AIR INLET HOLE

 We recommend that you clean the unit every 2,500 hours of operation or every three months.
 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store, or home center may carry compressed air in a can.
 You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.